NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 <div>\[Infiltration = \left( {{F_{Schedule}}} \right)\sqrt {{{\left( {c\,{C_s}\Delta {T^n}} \right)}^2} + {{\left( {c\,{C_w}{{\left( {s * WindSpeed} \right)}^{2n}}} \right)}^2}} \]</div>

-Where <span>$\Delta T$</span> is the average difference between zone air temperature and the outdoor air temperature and the other coefficients are described below.
+Where <span>\(\Delta T\)</span> is the average difference between zone air temperature and the outdoor air temperature and the other coefficients are described below.

 Note that the coefficients for the “Flow Coefficient” model are not interchangeable with the similarly named coefficients in the “Effective Leakage Area” model (see ZoneInfiltration:EffectiveLeakageArea object).